 No tail docking in Finland and Sweden

 Pigs raised in Finland and Sweden always have tails.
 Sounds obvious, but the reality is different: tail docking is routinely done in many countries.
 Tails indicate the welfare of pigs: a stressed pig can bite the tail of its mate.
 In Estonia, tail docking is allowed according to local regulations.

-Male piglets are castrated during their first week of life using local anaesthetics or anaesthesia.
+Male piglets are castrated during their first week of life using pain relief, local anaesthetics or anaesthesia.
 Only employees who have appropriate training are allowed to perform the operation.